Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * **EMBEDDED** - A Data Value is able to be embedded within other Cells, and does *not* need to be individually stored.
 * **INVALID** - A cell has been proven to be inconsistent with some validation rules.
 Such values cannot be used in the CVM, but caching the invalid status can be helpful to avoid the need to redo the validation.

-This status tagging is compatible with being included in the storage CRDT, since:
+This status tagging is monotonic and compatible with being included in the storage CRDT, since:
-* The status level can never go backwards: once verified, the result stands forever.
+* The status level can never go backwards: once verified, the result is known to be true forever.
+If the status was reset (e.g. in the case of storage failure), the only real loss would be the Peer having to repeat certain calculations to re-verify the status.
 * Where there are two possible outcomes (valid or invalid, embedded or non-embedded) all Peers that perform correct validation must agree (i.e. it is effectively monotonic for any given data value)

 #### Novelty detection